 Kids are valued customers at many Minneapolis restaurants, from playful theme eateries to old-fashioned malt shops.
 Busy families only boost the energy inside Minneapolis-born Buca di Beppo, where guests enjoy platters of family-style Italian fare and a bustling, happy atmosphere.
 Old Spaghetti Factory’s family friendly pricing and arcade ensure a good time for moms and dads.
 Mall of America feeds kids at the Bubba Gump Shrimp Co. among many others.

 Minneapolis is a culturally progressive city that takes a commanding lead in the national arts scene.
-A marquee theater destination, Minneapolis Saint Paul is home to 75 professional theater groups and more than 30 performance venues.
+A marquee theater destination, Minneapolis Saint Paul is home to dozens of professional theater groups and has three regional Tony Awards to its credit.

 Brimming with bohemian coffee shops and topical theater, the Uptown and Lyn-Lake neighborhoods of Minneapolis are always abuzz.
 In Uptown, Brave New Workshop Student Union draws laughs from audience members of all ages.
 Uptown’s edgy cousin, Lyn-Lake, is home to the Jungle Theater, which is set among a cluster of fabulous ethnic eateries.
 Just blocks away, funky hangout Bryant-Lake Bowl features an old-school bowling alley and an offbeat 99-seat theater.
 The Dinkytown and Cedar-Riverside neighborhoods cater largely to the young urban college crowd with hot spots like the Mixed Blood Theatre, promoting cultural pluralism, and Theatre in the Round, the state’s oldest community theater, featuring a unique arena stage for classic productions.
 The Varsity Theater and Rarig Center at the University of Minnesota are popular spots for live music and theater.